cdroulers/awesome-sql-builder/README.md

 Clauses can be added in any order.

 Mostly for use directly by ADO.NET or micro-ORMs such as Dapper.
+It aims to support as much of SQL as possible in a fluent, simple way.

+It definitely does not aim to be an ORM, so there's no integration with any actual querying mechanism!

 ## Awesome.Data.Sql.Builder.OData